lumixus1/AC-Typer/README.md

 If you're tired of typing all your Nook Codes manually, I’ve got you covered!
 AC Typer does it for you - just run the program, enter your code, and it will type it out automatically.

-HOW TO USE IT:

--Open ac_type.exe (or use the bat file if the exe doesnt work) -Type in the nook code (make sure that it doesnt have any spaces. it should be a straight line) -Go to nook in game and tell him u want to tell him a code -Switch in dolphin emulator the controller to xbox360 -Press the keybind you have set (default J) to start -Wait till its done

-IF YOU HAVE PROBLEMS, READ THE "README.txt"

-IF YOU STILL HAVE PROBLEMS REACH ME OUT ON DISCORD: lumixus1
+How to Use

+1 Open ac_type.exe (or use the .bat file if the .exe doesn’t work).

+2 Type in your Nook Code (make sure there are no spaces — it should be a single continuous line).

+3 In-game, talk to Nook and tell him you want to enter a code.

+4 In Dolphin Emulator, switch the controller to Xbox 360.

+5 Press your keybind (default is J) to start.

+6 Wait until it’s finished typing.

+If you run into issues, read the "README.txt" file first.

+If you’re still having problems, reach out to me on Discord: lumixus1